storj/storj/docs/blueprints/slow-down-and-retry.md

 Without a retry this error becomes fatal and can cause operations to fail that would otherwise succeed if performed at a slower pace.
-For example, long listing operations that proceed to quickly can fail and have to be restarted (e.g. observed often in the S3 gateway).
+For example, long listing operations that proceed too quickly can fail and have to be restarted (e.g. observed often in the S3 gateway).

 In particular large uploads are badly impacted because a single `Too Many